Speak Not In My Name

 No one ever thought and dreamt that a whole Catholic Priest will one day engage in anti-Catholic sentiments out of convenience.
 JFK might be turning in his grave.
 Hypocrisy, certainly, is the mother of all deception.

 There was nothing homily about this sermon but bold on spewing hypocrisy to the clapping ‘gullible’ audience – preaching to the choir basically.
 By glossing over the serious character flaws of the non-Catholic individual, no fair minded, reasonable Catholic will take the import of the sermon seriously – it’s just lost on mere doctrinal instructions.
-Fear mongering of the impending risk of religious liberties under a vibrant democracy like that of U.S where religious liberties are guaranteed under the constitution and have been observed by both democratic and republican governments would have been credible if it had included all other religions aside from extremists’ right-wing conservative evangelical religious views, this is deceptive.
+This fear mongering of the impending risk of religious liberties — under a vibrant democracy like that of U.S where religious liberties are guaranteed under the constitution and have been observed by both democratic and republican governments — would have been credible if it had included all other religions and their views aside from extremists’ right-wing conservative evangelical religious views.
+This is deceptive.

 This display of cognitive dissonance is very instructive and wantonly dishonest, to say the least, on so many levels.